Why Are There So Many Of Us Suddenly Gluten Intolerant

 Why you might need a supplement

 According to experts, the most common problem with a gluten-free diet is getting enough essential vitamins and minerals after banishing enriched foods from your diet.

-While loading up on a rainbow of fruits and vegetables and can help prevent deficiencies, our Core Wellness Activators – including the digestive restorative Kiwi-Klenz, our Omega-3/DHA family for improved heart health and healthy fats that promote low cholesterol and our Total Balance – formulated with a blend of all the essential nutrients, enzymes, minerals and vitamins you need for good health – can fill the void while potentially alleviating the symptoms of celiac at the same time.
+While loading up on a rainbow of fruits and vegetables can help prevent deficiencies, our Core Wellness Activators formulated with a blend of essential nutrients, enzymes, minerals, and vitamins can fill the void while potentially alleviating the symptoms of celiac at the same time.

 Topics you might be interested in